Children's and parents’ experience of hospital stays don’t always match

 Hargreaves and colleagues analyzed more than 6,200 surveys given in National Health Service hospitals in 2014 regarding the experiences of patients between ages 8 and 15.
 The surveys contained two sections, one for parents and one that could be completed by young patients themselves, by parents or jointly.

-Nearly 60 percent of the patients completed the youth section of the survey themselves, and 28 percent responded jointly with their parents.
+Nearly 60% of the patients completed the youth section of the survey themselves, and 28% responded jointly with their parents.

 Parents and their children tended to agree on the quality of pain relief the child received and the quality of the overall experience, the researchers found.
 However, they tended to disagree on questions about the quality of communication with hospital staff, involvement in decision-making, feeling safe and having adequate privacy.